 Hope, Mary Lee Pugh

 Mary Lee Pugh Hope was baptized in the Baptist Church as an eleven-year-old girl.
-She remembered, “I studied the Holy Bible, I would ask the pastor of our Church a few things, one of them was this: Did he think it was right to charge people for preaching the gospel of Jesus Christ to the people?”
-The pastor, her father’s brother, refused to answer her questions and “made [her] father whip [her],” but such abuse did not change her mind.
+She remembered, “I studied the Holy Bible; I would ask the pastor of our Church a few things, one of them was this: Did he think it was right to charge people for preaching the gospel of Jesus Christ to the people?”
+The pastor, her father’s brother, refused to answer her questions and “made [her] father whip [her]."
+Such abuse, however, did not change Mary's mind.
 She had a feeling that something was amiss in the Baptist Church.
-She prayed “the best” she knew how and continued living her life as a Baptist.
+She prayed “the best” she knew how and continued to live her life as a Baptist.

-Then, when she was 17, she became engaged to Len Hope, a member of the LDS Church.
+Then, when she was 17, Mary became engaged to Len Hope, a member of the Church of Jesus Christ of Latter-day Saints.
 At that time, she remembered, “I had not heard anything about the Mormon Church worthwhile, but it happened to be a Mormon boy that I was to marry.”
 Her uncle questioned her decision to marry “that old Mormon boy,” but she remained committed to Len.
-Approximately a year later, Mary became a member of the Church of Jesus Christ of Latter-days Saints.
+Mary wed Len in 1920 and approximately five years later she joined Len in his faith when she converted to the Church of Jesus Christ of Latter-days Saints.
 She told her uncle that she couldn’t imagine “anything better and I could see no better Church.”
 Elder William O. Clouse from Virden, Arizona, baptized her on September 15, 1925 and Elder Sterling W. Sill from Layton, Utah, then confirmed her a member of the faith.
+It was a busy day for the Hope family.
+The missionaries blessed their three oldest daughters on the same day (Roseanna who was three, Izetta who was two, and Maryzell who was six months old).

-The Hope Family, along with tens of thousands of other African Americans, joined in a Great Migration from the American South to the urban North.
-They settled in Sycamore, outside of Cincinnati, Ohio, where she was a housewife and reported to a census worker in 1940 that she had a fourth grade education.
+By 1930 the Hope family, along with tens of thousands of other African Americans, joined in a Great Migration from the American South to the urban North.
+They settled in Sycamore, outside of Cincinnati, Ohio, where Mary was a housewife and reported to a census worker in 1940 that she had a fourth grade education.
 In 1935, a notice in the Cincinnati Enquirer indicated that Len and Mary purchased lot 180 in the Lincoln Heights subdivision of Sycamore Township and by 1940 they owned their home, valued at $2,500.

-The Hopes did not regularly attend the LDS Cincinnati Branch.
-According to a white missionary and later bishop of the Hopes, they were not asked to stop attending, but they recognized that they were not welcome to worship with whites unless it was for a special event like a district conference.
+Due to racial prejudice, the Hopes did not regularly attend the LDS Cincinnati Branch.
+According to a white missionary and later bishop of the Hopes, they were not asked to stop attending, but they recognized that they were not welcome to worship with white members unless it was for a special event like a district conference.
 Consequently, they held their own worship services once a month in their home, and prepared delicacies like ribs and homemade ice cream to share with their worshippers.
 Despite their maltreatment, the Hopes paid a full tithe.

-The Hopes moved to Utah in 1947 because of Len’s health problems.
+The Hopes moved to Utah in 1947 because of Len’s failing health.
 Len and Mary became members of the Mill Creek Stake, in a section of Salt Lake County where many black pioneers had previously lived.
-Mary attended relief society meetings with white Mormons.
+There Mary attended Relief Society meetings with white Latter-day Saints in integrated services.

 After Len passed away in September 1952, Mary moved to Philadelphia, Pennsylvania to be close to some of her children.
 In October 1955, Mary and her son Vernon traveled to Egypt on board the S.S.
 Mohamed Ali El Kebir, an Egyptian based cruise ship that operated between New York and Egypt, with a variety of port calls in between.
 Mary's children invited her to go with them to the Middle East where they worked as touring muscians.
 Several of her children eventually converted to Islam, though they maintained a positive relationship with their mother.